micro:arcade Kit Experiment Guide

 Running Your Script

 We are going to use Microsoft MakeCode to program the micro:bit.
 Please open a browser window and navigate to makecode.microbit.org.
-This should open the makeCode environment that you used to install the gamer:bit package in.
+This should open the makeCode environment that you used to install the gamer:bit extension in.

 Now, you can either download the following example script below and drag and drop it onto your micro:bit, or use it as an example and build it from scratch in Microsoft MakeCode.